What is the Business Model of Telehealth Apps? [How Can You Make Money With Telemedicine App?]

 However, I noticed that they had different doubts about the business model of telehealth apps as all of them have asked me different questions.

-In this blog, I will make my answers to those of my 4 new business friends available publicly.
+In this blog, I will make my answers to those of my 4 new business friends publicly available.

 So, let’s start with the questions of my first friend.